Here comes what I really wanted to say.

 it is accompanied by a harmonious union of two or more existing

-The two greatest theories formulated in the 20th century are relativity
+These two great theories formulated in the 20th century are relativity

 and quantum mechanics.
 They were developed separately.
 It is a great